VadimShabashov/ViLingo/README.md

 # ViLingo

-The repository contains pipeline for translating russian video into a subset of most popular languages, such as english, french, italian, portuguese...
+The repository contains a pipeline for translating russian video into a subset of the most popular languages, such as english, french, italian, portuguese...

 The following models were used: